29 Native Plants For North Carolina Gardens

 This would be a good plant for a low-maintenance naturalized area or along a moist stream bank or other wetland areas.
 Ironweed likes full sun and rich, moist soil.
 In ideal conditions, it will readily spread by self-seeding.

-Ironweed flowers are purple and fluffy looking.
+The flowers of these North Carolina native plants are purple and fluffy-looking.
 They attract butterflies and other pollinators.
 Flowers develop in loose clusters at the tops of the tall leafy stems.
 The flowers bloom from late summer into early fall.
 Deer and rabbits don’t bother ironweed.

 botanical-name botanical name Arisaema triphyllum